-Advisory: Concurrent enrollment in lab class APPLI-020, 035 or 036 and prior or concurrent enrollment in ETEC-004; eligibility for ENGL-090
+ADVISORY: Concurrent enrollment in lab class APPLI-020, 035 or 036; eligibility for ENGL-090

 This is a basic refrigeration course covering refrigeration principles and theories.
 The function and operation of components and electrical circuits will be covered.
 Servicing of compressor type refrigeration units and troubleshooting of electrical circuits are the major content of this course.
 Special emphasis will be given to understanding the mechanical and electrical parts of refrigeration systems.
 Proper use of test equipment will be covered in troubleshooting and diagnosing of refrigeration units.
 May not be repeated.
 SC